Academic Guidance for New Students

 Our First Year Seminars provide an opportunity for you to delve into a topic that you are interested in, with like-minded peers.
 The small, discussion-based courses are taught by faculty from across the disciplines.
 First Year Seminars serve as an advising group for new students, a place where they are challenged and supported to develop needed skills.
 A First Year Seminar instructor or a first-year adviser will also serve as your initial academic adviser.
 Students who are uneasy about a class or about creating an academic plan should meet with their adviser and chart a plan.

-Though your schedule is probably set by now, you may drop or add courses through the online registration portal until Sunday, August 30.
-The last day to drop a class without receiving a W (withdrawal) is Monday, September 7.
 More details about how to add, drop, or withdraw from a class can be found here.
 If you are struggling in a class, faculty are more than willing to help; all you have to do is reach out and ask for help.
 Additionally, the Academic Center for Excellence (ACE) and Writing Center are also useful resources.

 If your student doesn't know his or her major, don't worry!
 In fact, we have a video in which President Bowen details why it's OK, and even good, to be undeclared, undecided, and open.